iTwin/itwinjs-core/docs/bis/intro/model-fundamentals.md

 Looking up the information hierarchy, Models are more detail about an Element from a higher level.
 This higher-level Element is known as the *modeled element*.
 The *modeled element* is what gives a Model its identity.
 The value of the model's Id matches the value of the modeled element's Id.
-The Model is related to its modeled Element via the `bis:ModelModelsElement` relationship.
+The Model is related to its modeled Element via the `ModelModelsElement` relationship.
 Also, a Model does not store a name of its own.
 Instead, it its name comes from the `CodeValue` of its modeled element.

 See [Information Hierarchy](./information-hierarchy.md) for more details.